Oh boy, this Slow Cooker Venison in Cider is a decadent and deeply nourishing stew that’ll warm the body and the soul.

 And that is how Simon & Jonny were to be found piling a road kill deer into the boot of my Ford Focus on a tiny country lane.
 Whilst I held the torch and Simon’s dog sniffed round with extreme interest.

 Ah, country life :)

-We got the beast home and rigged it up in the log shed where I managed to remove the engine to stop it spoiling.
+We got the beast home and rigged it up in the log shed where I managed to remove the internal organs to stop it spoiling.

-Bearing in mind the biggest animal I’d ever butchered at this point was a pig, and that was with help, I was a little daunted about taking this critter apart.
+Bearing in mind the biggest animal I’d ever butchered at this point was a pig, and that was with help, I was a little daunted about taking this huge deer apart.

 However, after watching a couple of youtube videos and consulting a couple of knowledgeable friends on the subject, I managed to butcher that deer into tidy-ish joints of venison.